How To Feed A Loon

 And when you do, be sure to take a photo of them, post it on Instagram, and tag @HowToFeedaLoon and hashtag #HowToFeedaLoon!

-A cast-iron skillet filled with refried beans and topped with crumbled Cojita cheese and several jalapeno slices.
+A close-up view of a large black cast-iron skillet filled with authentic homemade refried beans topped with crumbled Cotija cheese and three slices of pickled jalapeños.

 Authentic Refried Beans